 Bronchitis can be acute and relatively short lived, or it can become chronic and difficult to shake off.

 It’s usually caused by a virus but may sometimes be a result of a bacterial infection.
 Acute bronchitis typically develops after a bout of flu or a cold, but sometimes it can develop after exposure to pollutants or other chemicals.
 Chronic bronchitis is often, but not always, associated with smoking.

 Inhaling an allergen such as pet hair, pollen or even house dust can spark off an allergy which in turn can make you cough.

 The body recognises the substance as foreign, which results in an inappropriate immune response.
-This produces the familiar sneezing, and the cough will try to expel the culprit.
+This produces the familiar sneezing, and the cough will try to expel the allergen.

 The cough associated with allergies is usually dry.

-This is a chronic disease where the airways of the lungs become inflamed and swell.
+This is a chronic condition where the airways of the lungs become inflamed and swell.

 Triggers vary from person to person but can include airborne pollutants, smoke, exercise and certain foods.